angelineflorajohn/react-apps/README.md

 This repository contains code snippets for a list of simple react apps.

-1. Movie store app
+1. Counters app
-2. Counters app
+2. Video store app